IQ404/study-notes/README.md

 ❓ Understand why the ImGui window isn't showed up on the canvas at the end of the first iteration of the render loop.

+❓ In the above code we supply `glsl_version` as `#version 130`.
+Here it also seems to be fine to supply `#version 460`.
+What's the relationship between the version number supplied here, the version number supplied in `glfwWindowHint` and the version number specified in shaders?

 ## Separating Feature implementations into Tests

 `TestBase.h`: